GCSE Maths Foundation

 An exam question that triggers it

-What was the original price?
+What is the new price?

 Why students fall for this